-The appropriate administrator may, but is not required to, place a student in a DAEP for off-campus conduct for which DAEP placement is required by state law if the administrator does not have knowledge of the conduct before the first anniversary of the date the conduct occurred.
+The appropriate administrator may, but is not required to, place a student in a DAEP for off campus conduct for which DAEP placement is required by state law if the administrator does not have knowledge of the conduct before the first anniversary of the date the conduct occurred.

-Mandatory Placement: Misconduct That Requires DAEP Placement

-A student must be placed in a DAEP if the student:
+Mandatory Placement: Misconduct That Requires DAEP Placement A student must be placed in a DAEP if the student:

 - Engages in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.
-(See glossary.) - Commits the following offenses on school property or within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - Engages in conduct punishable as a felony. - Commits an assault (see glossary) under Penal Code 22.01(a)(1). - Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
+(See glossary.) - Commits the following offenses on school property or within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - Engages in conduct punishable as a felony. - Commits an assault (see glossary) under Penal Code 22.01(a)(1). - Sells, gives, or delivers to another person, or possesses, uses, or is under the influence, a controlled substance, or dangerous drug in an amount not constituting a felony offense.
 A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
-(School-related felony drug offenses are addressed in the Expulsion section.)
-(See glossary for "under the influence.") - Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishable as a felony offense.
-(School-related felony alcohol offenses are addressed in the Expulsion section.) - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure.
-(See glossary.) - Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07(a)(1), (2), (3), or (7). - Engages in expellable conduct and is between six and nine years of age.
+(School related felony drug offenses are addressed in the Expulsion section.)
+(See glossary for "under the influence.") - Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana or THC. - Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishable as a felony offense.

+(School-related felony alcohol offenses are addressed in the Expulsion section.) - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Sells, gives, or delivers to another person or possesses or uses an e-cigarette.